djh1997/proj324/log.md

 looking through the code for the lcd drivers again from (19/11/2017) I think the forked adafruit might be better

+found skimage and think it will work well with camera

 also make new simpler frame prototype ready for laser cutting

 # 14/2/2018